 There will be two exams during the course and each exam is worth 100 points.
-The midterm exam will focus on all the content up to and include Between-subjects design: Factorial ANOVA (2).
-The final exam will focus on the content from Within-subject Design: Repeated Measure (1), but will not exclude the basic information covered before the midterm.
+The midterm exam will focus on all the content up to and include Quantitative scales, curvilinear relationships, and transformations.
+The final exam will focus on the content from Interaction among continuous variables, but will not exclude the basic information covered before the midterm.

 You will take the midterm and final exams online.
-On the exam week, the exam will be available on Blackboard from 12:00 AM (early morning) Sunday morning to 11:59 PM (midnight) Wednesday on the dates listed on the course schedule.
+On the exam week, the exam will be available on Blackboard from 12:00 AM (early morning) Wednesday morning to 11:59 PM (midnight) Saturday on the dates listed on the course schedule.
 You can start to take the exam anytime during this 96-hour time window, but you will have to complete and submit your exam within 4 hours once you start the test.
 If you submit the exam late or fail to submit the exam at all, your score on the exam will be a 0.
 During the exam, you can log off and log in to the test if only you have not submitted the test.
 However, the 4-hour timer keeps running from the moment that you first log in to the test, even when you log off the test temporarily.
 Therefore, you may schedule 4 uninterrupted hours for the exam to fully use the time when needed.
 Please make sure that your computer, internet, software, and everything related to the test-taking are all working well before you start the test.

 Both exams are open-book and open-notes, so you can use any course materials or even search online for information when taking the exams.
 However, you must take the exams independently and should NOT consult any other people inside or outside the class.
 Also, for test security, you should NOT release the exam information to anybody.
 Otherwise, it is unfair to any honest students, including yourself.
 If any cheating behavior or exam releasing behavior is detected, anybody involved will be scored a 0 on the exam and reported to the department, college, or even university.

-After all of you have finished the exam, I will double-check computer scoring and send each student a feedback file with all the items you have missed.
+After all the students have finished the exam, I will double-check computer scoring and send each student a feedback file with all the items you have missed.
 However, if your total score is lower than 70, such a file will not be sent because too many items and keys will be released.
-However, if you are interested in knowing what items you have missed, you are welcome to schedule a phone call with me, so that we can go over the items you missed.
+However, if you are interested in knowing what items you have missed, you are welcome to schedule a phone call with the instructor, so that the instructor can go over the items you missed with you.

-To help students prepare for the online exam format, a sample exam will be available for students to practice before the midterm exam.
-However, students' scores on the sample exam will NOT be counted as part of your course score.
+To help you prepare for the online exam format, a sample exam will be available for you to practice before the midterm exam.
+However, your scores on the sample exam will NOT be counted as part of your course score.